KAIZN-io/Demo-KAIZN-Workflow-Setup/README.md

 # Trace Project Requirements and Descriptions

 This repository presents a small example of how you can develop compliant medical software using the KAIZN UG development process.
-The repository contains a simple Visual Studio Code extension that allows you to trace requirements and descriptions in your code.
+The repository contains a simple Visual Studio Code extension that allows you to trace requirements and descriptions of your projects.

 ## Installation
 To install this extension, follow these steps: